MaramALsharqawe/AI-Driven-Refugee-Assistance/README.md

 2. The voice is converted to text and categorized using the AI model.
 3. View the predicted category of the refugee's need.

-This makes it easy for anyone to interact with the model without needing coding experience.

-You can check out the video demonstrating the functionality of the **AI-driven Refugee Assistance System** on [this link](#) (insert the actual video link).

 #### Demo Video